EGaraldi/corecon/paper/paper.md

 # Acknowledgements

 We acknowledge in advance the community that -- we are sure -- will help making `CoReCon` a complete and valuable module.
+We are grateful to Benedetta Ciardi and Martin Glatzle for their comment on previous version of this manuscript.
 We are thankful to the community  developing and maintaining the `numpy` (@numpy) software package, upon which `CoReCon` is built, and
 `matplotlib` (@matplotlib), employed for the data visualization in the `CoReCon` documentation.